 Usage

-Visit them on the Web at http://www.wfrg.net/The W8SHI Module C Repeater (145.240 MHz) is usually linked to Reflector 24 Module C and the Module B Repeater (444.300 MHz) is currently linked to Reflector 24 B which is being used by the Indiana DSTAR group.
+The W8SHI Module C Repeater (145.240 MHz) is usually linked to Reflector 24 Module C and the Module B Repeater (444.300 MHz) is currently linked to Reflector 24 B which is being used by the Indiana DSTAR group.
 Users such as mobile stations traveling through the area may unlink a repeater if it is not in use and relink it to another reflector.
-After a period of inactivity the repeater will be automatically re-linked to the original reflector module.
+After a period of inactivity, the repeater will be automatically re-linked to the original reflector module.

 Contact us at: w8shi.net@gmail.com